 The People page lets you manage users and groups.
 These include Windows device users (which are added automatically) and also console users.
 In the details page for each user, you can see devices that the user has signed into, and run scans and updates on these.

 On the Policies page, you can edit the configuration to be applied to endpoints.
 There are separate policies for Threat Protection, Peripheral Control, Application Control, Data Loss Prevention, Web Control, Update Management and Windows Firewall.
 You can apply policies to computers, users, or groups of either.

 The Settings page lets you configure options to be applied to the whole network.
-Examples include AD Sync, Role Management (standard and custom permissions for console users), Tamper Protection, Admin Isolated Devices, Live Response (remote management feature) and Data Loss Prevention Rules.
+Examples include Directory Service, Role Management (standard and custom permissions for console users), Tamper Protection, Website Management, Proxy Configuration, and Data Loss Prevention Rules.
 You can download installers for the endpoint protection client from the Protect Devices page.

-Under Computers (screenshot below), you can see a list of your devices with name, IP address, OS version, installed Sophos products, last user, and date/time of last use.
+Under Computers (screenshot below), you can see a list of your devices with name, IP address, OS version, installed Sophos products, encryption status, last user, date/time of last use, and group.
 Mousing over the little button to the right of the IPv4 address will display IPv6 addresses.
 Clicking Manage Endpoint Software shows you which computers are eligible for which Sophos software, and which of these actually have it installed.
 You can remove devices from the console with the Delete button.

 Windows Endpoint Protection Client

 You can download installer files in .exe format from the Protect Devices page.
 These can be run manually, via a systems management product, or using an AD script.
 You can also email an installer to users directly from the download page.
 The setup wizard is very quick and easy, so even non-expert users would have no difficulty with it.
 You can prevent users with Windows Administrator Accounts from uninstalling the software or changing settings, using the Enable Tamper Protection setting under Global Settings.